Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ### 2. Drying room
 #### A. Materials
-We don't find European restriction for indirect contact, like it appear with a dryer. in that case, food goods can stay in the same room during few days with the same air, so we consider indirect contact like direct contact.
+We don't find European restriction for indirect contact, like it appear with a dryer.
+In that case, food goods can stay in the same room during few days with the same air, so we consider indirect contact like direct contact, we work later more presicely about that question.
 Maybe restriction could be simplified if the dryer work with renewable air.

+The best way to respect restriction is to use food grade product, but we try to popularize restriction to divert other material and products.

 European laws indicate regulation for direct contact, so there isn't direct contact with nuts, they don't need food grade materials.(verify that information)